Scorrpiius/Chemical-structure-detection/README.md

 ## Note
 - There is a slight change to do in the DECIMER-Image-Segmentation code for it to work properly.
-- On your computer got to "DECIMER-Image-Segmentation\decimer_segmentation\decimer_segmentation.py" and on line 365 change the Image.ANITALIAS with Image.Resampling.LANCZOS
+- On your computer go to "DECIMER-Image-Segmentation\decimer_segmentation\decimer_segmentation.py" and on line 365 change the Image.ANITALIAS with Image.Resampling.LANCZOS

 # How to use the code